 - Waste oils: pour into an oil drum or cube container at the collection point.
 Also sort the oil container into its respective collection container.
 There must be no other substances (e.g. petrol) in the oil, as this prevents the oil from being recycled.

-- Paint: deliver the wash water of painting tools to hazardous waste collection as well.
+- Paint: take cleaning liquids (detergent, solvent) of painting tools to hazardous waste collection as well.
 Do not pour the wash water down the drain.
+More information.

 What happens to the collected hazardous waste?

 We deliver hazardous waste from the collection points for further treatment, during which they are made safe both for people and the environment.

 Raw materials that can be recycled are recovered during the treatment and reused.
 By recycling batteries and small accumulators, for example, you can ensure that the dangerous and hazardous substances found in them are treated appropriately and that their materials are utilised in the metal industry.